-Kentucky has small amounts of the naturally occurring radioactive minreals uranium, radon, and thorium.
-These minerals occur in the black shale, which crops out in a horseshoe shape around central Kentucky, and in the phosphate deposits in the Lexington Limestone in central Kentucky.
+Kentucky has small amounts of the naturally occurring radioactive elments uranium, radon, and thorium.
+These elements occur in the black shale, which crops out in a horseshoe shape around central Kentucky, and in the phosphate deposits in the Lexington Limestone in central Kentucky.

 The black shale is a marine, organic shale that contains many different kinds of minerals, including phosphates.
 The outcrop of the shale is extensive, and the high organic content makes the shale a good host for radioactive minerals.
 Uranium and thorium occur in the shale, and radon is a daughter product of the uranium in phosphates within the shale.
 The black shale also occurs in the subsurface in eastern and western Kentucky where it comes into contact with groundwater.
 In some areas of the state where there has been significant oil drilling, casing and pipes have become radioactively contaminated, which could cause secondary health hazards when humans come into contact with this drilling equipment.